iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 > Great app. can track and trace my packages very quickly and easily !!<br> :date: __2021-07-10 11:49:46__

-> quick and easy to track a package<br> :date: __2021-07-08 08:29:38__

-> filling in details and getting the app to accept ie took 12 attempts to get telephone number acceptd before continuing to next line.
-Total frustration when the objective is to SAVE TIME.<br> :date: __2021-07-07 12:59:57__

 #### 3-star reviews